Table of Contents[Hide][Show]

 Mesa Verde National Park

-It is a fantastic place to learn lesser known history of North America.
+It is a fantastic place to learn about the lesser-known history of North America.
 The landscape is impressive too.
 My kids like to climb into the cliff dwellings.

 SheBuysTravel Tip: Add on a visit to Durango for a train ride, Ouray Pagosa Springs or Telluride for hot springs while you are in this area of Colorado.
 And, if you are brave, drive the million dollar highway to Silverton.